New Cheque Fraud Protection Technology

 In their latest blog, the Cheque & Credit Clearing Company, a wholly owned subsidiary of the new home for UK retail payments, the NPSO, looks at how Clydesdale Bank’s cheque imaging technology is bringing huge benefits to the bank’s customers.

-Stuart McKinnon, Senior Development Manager at Clydesdale & Yorkshire Bank Group (CYBG) reflects on cheque imaging as being one of the highlights of his career with the bank and the major benefits that cheque imaging and remote deposit capture offers to its customers.
+Stuart McKinnon, Senior Development Manager at Clydesdale & Yorkshire Bank Group (CYBG) reflects on cheque imaging as being one of the highlights of his career with the bank and the major benefits that cheque scanning and remote deposit capture offers to its customers.

 The start of the phased roll-out of the image-based cheque clearing system that speeds up cheque processing significantly for all bank customers across the UK began on 30th October 2017.